-Upon request from the Government of Samoa, represented by the Ministry of Agriculture and Fisheries, the Food and Agriculture Organization of the United Nations (FAO) will provide technical assistance for the following Project:
+Upon request from the Government of the Independent State of Samoa, represented by the Ministry of Agriculture and Fisheries, the Food and Agriculture Organization of the United Nations (FAO) will provide technical assistance for the following Project:

-Project Title: Improved Food Security, Nutrition and Livelihoods through Improved Agro-ecosystems (GAFSP PO-led Project) Project Symbol: GCP /SAM/009/GAF
+Project Title: Improved Food Security, Nutrition and Livelihoods through Improved Agro-ecosystems (GAFSP PO-led Project) Project Symbol: GCP/SAM/009/GAF

-Upon signature of this project document by duly authorized representatives of both parties, the project will be implemented in accordance with the provisions of the Agreement between the Government of the Independent State of Samoa and FAO regarding the establishment of the FAO Sub-regional Office for the Pacific Islands signed on 10 January 1996, and the United Nations Pacific Sustainable Development Cooperation Framework 2023-2027 signed between the Government of Samoa and the United Nations in 2022, and the Revised Standard Agreement between the Government of the Republic of Western Samoa and a number of UN Organizations, including FAO signed on 20 January 1962, as well as the project description and management arrangements described herein.
+Upon signature of this project document by duly authorized representatives of both parties, the project will be implemented in accordance with the provisions of the Agreement between the Government of the Independent State of Samoa and FAO regarding the establishment of the FAO Sub-regional Office for the Pacific Islands signed on 10 January 1996, and the United Nations Pacific Sustainable Development Cooperation Framework 2023-2027 signed between the Government of the Independent State of Samoa and the United Nations in 2022, and the Revised Standard Agreement between the Government of the Republic of Western Samoa and a number of UN Organizations, including FAO signed on 20 January 1962, as well as the project description and management arrangements described herein.

+On behalf of:

+Title:

+Date:

+The Government of the

+Independent State of Samoa

-On behalf of: On behalf of:
+On behalf of:

-The Government of Samoa The Food and Agriculture Organization of the United Nations
+The Food and Agriculture Organization

-Name: Seuseu Tauati Name: Xiangjun Yao
+of the United Nations

+Name: Hon Laaulialemalietoa leuatea

+Polataivao Fosi Schmidt

+Minister for the Ministry of

+Agriculture

+and Fisheries

+Title:

+Name:

-Title: CEO - Ministry of Agriculture and Fisheries Title: FAO Representative FAO Representation in Samoa
+FAO Representative for Samoa

+FAO Subregional Office for the

+Pacific

-Date: Date:
+Date:

+23 December 2024

-Project Title: Improved Food Security, Nutrition and Livelihoods through Improved Agro-ecosystems (GAFSP PO-led Project) Project symbol: GCP/SAM/009/GAF Recipient Country(ies): Samoa Government(s)/other counterpart(s): Samoa Federated Farmers Inc. (Producer Organization) Ministry of Agriculture and Fisheries Expected EOD (Starting Date): 1 December 2024 Expected NTE (End Date): 30 November 2028 Contribution to FAOs Strategic Framework: (Indicate as appropriate) a.
+Project Title: Improved Food Security, Nutrition and Livelihoods through Improved Agro-ecosystems (GAFSP PO-led Project) Project symbol: GCP/SAM/009/GAF Recipient Country(ies): Samoa Government(s)/other counterpart(s): Samoa Federated Farmers Inc. (Producer Organization) Ministry of Agriculture and Fisheries Expected EOD (Starting Date): 15 December 2024 Expected NTE (End Date): 14 November 2028 Contribution to FAOs Strategic Framework: (Indicate as appropriate) a.
 Programme Priority Area(s) (PPA/s): BP4, BN1, BL4, BL7 b.
 SDG target(s): 2.3, 2.1, 2.4 c.
 Pacific Country Programming Framework 2023-2027, Output PR 1.1: Capacities strengthened for sustainable, diversified and resilient agrifood systems d.
-Regional Initiative/Priority Area: RAP Regional Priority 4 on Building sustainable and resilient agrifood systems in the Pacific SIDS Environmental and Social Risk Classification low risk 🗵 moderate risk 🗆 hig Gender Marker GM 0 □ GM 1 √ GM 2 □ Total Budget: USD \$2,000,000
+Regional Initiative/Priority Area: RAP Regional Priority 4 on Building sustainable and resilient agrifood systems in the Pacific SIDS Environmental and Social Risk Classification low risk □ moderate risk ☑ high risk □ Gender Marker GM 0 □ GM 1 √ GM 2 □ Total Budget: USD 2 000 000